DeAndre Hopkins

-DeAndre Rashaun Hopkins (born June 6, 1992) is an American football wide receiver for the Arizona Cardinals of the National Football League (NFL).
-He played college football at Clemson and was drafted by the Houston Texans in the first round of the 2013 NFL Draft.
-Hopkins is a five-time Pro Bowler and has also been named to five All-Pro teams.
+DeAndre Rashaun Hopkins (born June 6, 1992), nicknamed "DHop" and "Nuk", is an American professional football wide receiver for the Baltimore Ravens of the National Football League (NFL).
+He played college football for the Clemson Tigers and was selected by the Houston Texans in the first round of the 2013 NFL draft.
+He has also played in the NFL for the Arizona Cardinals, Tennessee Titans, and Kansas City Chiefs.
+Hopkins is a five-time Pro Bowler and has been named to five All-Pro teams.